ilyaselh/agency/src/blog/5-tips-for-localiazing-to-the-arabic-market.md

 ### Pay attention to the layout:

-Getting the layout right is challenging, due to the nature of presentation of images and text in Arabic.
-Even though Arabic is written and read from right to left, it tends to be bi-directional when there are untranslatable phrases or words.\
+Getting the layout right when [Arabic is involved is challenging](https://englisharabictranslations.com/blog/the-challenges-of-arabic-to-english-translation/), due to the nature of presentation of images and text in Arabic.
+Even though Arabic is written and read from right to left, it tends to be bi-directional when there are untranslatable phrases or words. \
 \
 In this scenario, the untranslatable words have to be written from left to right.
 However, not every software has this capability to change the direction of the text when it encounters such phrases or words.\
 \